8 Substitutes for Butter in Cookies (Dairy-Free Options)

 1. Vegetable Oil or Olive Oil

-I’ve listed this first as it is an ingredient you are very likely to have in your pantry already!
+I’ve listed olive oil or other cookie oils first as one of the best butter substitutes as it is an ingredient you are very likely to have in your pantry already!

 Just like butter, both vegetable and olive oils contain lots of fat and provide the moisture that your cookies need.
 Out of the two, vegetable oil (also known as canola oil) will have the most neutral flavor.